SFEley/mongo_store/README.markdown

 MongoStore is a drop-in caching store and doesn't require any special treatment.
 The only extra behavior on top of what you get from ActiveSupport::Cache::Store is as follows:

 ### :expires_in option on the #write method
-This was built into all stores in Rails 3; in Rails 2, we implement it with same behavior as the option in MemCacheStore.
+This was built into all stores in Rails 3.
+In Rails 2, we implement it with same behavior as the option in MemCacheStore.
 Specify a number of seconds or an ActiveSupport helper equivalent, e.g.: `:expires_in => 5.minutes`.
 Keys past their expiration date are not returned on reads.

 _**NOTE:** This behavior is fairly dumb and uses `Time.now` on the application side.
 If you have a number of app servers hitting one database and their times aren't in sync, expect unwarranted cache misses._